gidooley97/PPP_D2D_Project/README.md

 This is the repository for Profession Python Pros D2D Project.
 This repo has two folders of interest inside of the ppp_proj folder.

+Use the master branch to see the full project thus far.

 The PPP_Test_Bookstore folder contains the Django site for the Test Book Store.
 The manage.py file is in the nested test_bookstore file.